What You'll Learn

 Associate Professor of Clinical Psychology, Fuller Seminary

-Dr. Lisseth Rojas-Flores is an Associate Professor in the Department of Marriage and Family Therapy at Fuller Theological Seminary.
-Her primary research interests focus on trauma, youth violence prevention, and the quality of parent-child relationships and overall well-being of children and parents living in low-income immigrant families in the United States.
-She is also engaged in international research examining the impact of community violence on parents, teachers and adolescents living in El Salvador.
-As a bilingual/bicultural licensed clinical psychologist, she takes a special interest in addressing the interrelationships between family, mental health and social justice issues.
+As an Associate Professor of Clinical Psychology at Fuller Seminary’s School of Psychology and Marriage and Family Therapy.
+Dr. Lisseth Rojas-Flores' teaching, research, and scholarship are deeply informed by culture and context.
+Her primary research interests focus on trauma, youth violence prevention, the quality of parent-child relationships, and the overall well-being of children and parents living in low-income immigrant families in the United States.
+Dr. Rojas-Flores is also engaged in international research examining the impact of community violence on parents, teachers, and adolescents living in El Salvador.
+As a bilingual/bicultural licensed clinical psychologist, she takes a special interest in addressing the interrelationships between family, mental health, and social justice issues.

 DACA Recipient, Doctoral Student, Fuller Seminary